rafaelurben/rafaelurben/README.md

 My name is Rafael Urben and I live in Switzerland.
 (Swiss) German is my native language and I speak German, English and a little bit of French.
 I finished the "Gymnasium" (UK: grammar school / US: high school) in June 2023 and am currently studying computer science at FFHS (Swiss Distance University of Applied Sciences).

 If you want to learn more about me, you can find more information on my [website](https://rafaelurben.ch).
-(Redesign and English version are in progress... 😉)
+(Recently redesigned.
+Currently only available in German.)

 If you have any feedback or questions about my projects, you can contact me [via email](https://go.rafaelurben.ch/devmail) or come talk to me on my [Discord server](https://go.rafaelurben.ch/discord).